Estate Tax Liens

 • The title reference(s) of the decedent’s property in the County where the affidavit is to be filed

-• A statement that the gross estate of the decedent does not necessitate a Federal estate tax filing (dates of death between January 1, 1997, and December 31, 2002) or a Massachusetts estate tax filing (date of death after December 31, 2002)
+• A statement that the gross estate of the decedent does not necessitate a Federal estate tax filing.

-• A statement that affidavit is signed under the pains and penalties of perjury
+• A statement that affidavit is signed under the penalties of perjury

 • The name and designation of the person signing the affidavit.
-(Examples of persons who may file the affidavit are: executor, administrator, spouse, surviving joint tenant or remainderman after a life estate)
+(Examples of persons who may file the affidavit are: executor, administrator, spouse, surviving joint tenant or remainderman after a life estate or personal representative appointed by the Probate Court).

 • The affiant’s signature needs to be acknowledged by a notary public